 Of course Martha Stewart has our favorite simple eggplant parmesan recipe.
 It makes a hearty and satisfying dinner for vegetarians and meat-eaters alike.

 These chicken parmesan meatballs are a less caloric version of the classic Italian dish.
 They’re baked instead of breaded and fried, which cuts out a significant amount of grease.
-This recipe from She Knows uses tomato sauce as a dip for the meatballs.
+This recipe from Shutterbean is sure to become a new favorite.

 Photo credit: Damn Delicious